hongzhonglu/vivarium/doc/reference/glossary.rst

         the state of the model.
 Each process is an instance of a :term:`process class`.

+        To learn how to write a process, check out :doc:`our process-writing tutorial</tutorials/write_process>`.
+        For a detailed guide to processes, see :doc:`our guide to processes </guides/processes>`.

     Process Class
     Process Classes
         A process class is a Python class that defines a process's